zo0r/react-native-push-notification/README.md

   importance: "high", // (optional) set notification importance, default: high
   allowWhileIdle: false, // (optional) set notification to work while on doze, default: false
   ignoreInForeground: false, // (optional) if true, the notification will not be visible when the app is in the foreground (useful for parity with how iOS notifications appear)
+  channelId: "your-custom-channel-id", // (optional) custom channelId, if the channel doesn't exist, it will be created with options passed above (importance, vibration, sound).
+Once the channel is created, the channel will not be update.
+Make sure your channelId is different if you change these options.
+If you have created custom channel, it will apply options of the channel.

   /* iOS only properties */
   alertAction: "view", // (optional) default: view